kourouklides/csharp-examples/README.md

 Sample code in .NET C# developed with the latest version of MS Visual Studio or Xamarin Studio.

-Suitable for beginners to intermediate users.
+Suitable for beginners to intermediate programmers.

 More advanced material might be added if more advanced contributors are willing to participate.